jundalisay/superb/content/en/research/mill/liberty/chapter-5b.md

-+++
+---
-title= "Applications--Education"
+title: "Applications--Education"
+heading: "Chapter 5b"
-image= "/covers/liberty.jpg"
+image: "/covers/liberty.jpg"
-date= 2022-01-27
+date: 2022-01-13
-author= "John Stuart Mill"
+author: "John Stuart Mill"
-description= "Persons are not held to engagements which violate the rights of third parties.
-But it is sometimes considered a sufficient reason for releasing them from an engagement, that it is injurious to themselves." youtube = "UpwdTIAcLVY" linkb= "/research/mill/liberty/chapter-5" linkbtext= "Chapter 5" linkf= "/research/mill/liberty/" linkftext= "Index"
+description: "Persons are not held to engagements which violate the rights of third parties.
+But it is sometimes considered a sufficient reason for releasing them from an engagement, that it is injurious to themselves"
-+++
+icon: "/icons/mill.png"
+---

 Liberty implies that <!-- It was pointed out in an early part of this Essay, that the liberty of the individual, in things wherein the individual is alone concerned,[Pg 194] implies a corresponding liberty in any number of --> individuals should regulate each other by mutual agreement in things that jointly regard themselves and others. <!-- , and regard no persons but themselves.
 This question presents no difficulty, so long as the will of all the persons implicated remains unaltered; -->